Jadhusan24/System-Administration/README.md

 # Sys-Admin
-Here i have uploaded tast that was given for me in System Administration which has divided into two.
+Here i have uploaded task that was given for me in System Administration which has divided into two.

 # System-Administration 01